Bachata Embassy

 ABOUT US

-The Bachata Embassy is based out of the Washington, DC Metro Area with Team members and Bachata Dancers all over the globe!
+The Bachata Embassy is based out of the Washington, DC Metro Area with Team members and Bachata Dancers from all over the globe!
 We are passionate about Bachata!

 We are also dedicated to growing the Bachata community by highlighting all styles of professional Bachata dance instructors, artists, festivals, news, and events around the world!
 This includes Traditional Bachata, Bachata Sensual, Bachata Tango, Bachata Fusion, etc.